-The 2021 Atlantic hurricane season has officially started, and it’s up to you to be prepared.
-Here are six hurricane preparedness hacks to help you do just that:
+With three months before hurricane season ends, it’s up to us to be prepared.
+Here are six hurricane preparedness hacks to help with that.

 The first 72 are on you

 According to the Mississippi Emergency Management, it could take up to 72 hours before first responders are able to assist you in the case of a hurricane.
 Therefore, MEMA suggests you have a supply kit that can last you for a minimum of three days.

 What should your supply kit consist of?

 Your supply kit should consist of non-perishable foods (e.g., bread, cereal, crackers, granola bars, nuts, and canned fruits, vegetable, juice, and soup), at least one gallon of drinking water per day per person, a flashlight, extra batteries, a first aid kit, any personal hygiene products, any important documents and of course…cash.